 Full support throughout the process from our audit referent.

-RPS diagnosis by a psychologist with expertise in psychosocial risks.
+PSR diagnosis by a psychologist with expertise in psychosocial risks.

-The choice of a participative approach: we invite employees to express their views on the recommendations.
+The choice of a participative approach : we invite employees to express their views on the recommendations.

 On the one hand, each stage of the audit will be detailed in advance, from the choice of a methodology adapted to your structure, to the delivery of an audit report with recommendations.